Tamburica: Prim (Prím)

+Čelović

-The čelović – originally two double strings and two single strings; now four single strings are more common.
+The čelović – originally has one double string and three single strings.
+It's a deeper version of the basprim.

+Bugarija (kontra, or brácsó)

-The bugarija or kontra (brácsó or kontra) – one double string D and three single strings, similar to a guitar, mostly plays chords on the "back beat" for rhythm.
-A bugarija has five strings, the bottom pair are D, the middle string is A and the top two are tuned F# and F#.
+The bugarija or kontra (brácsó) – It has four single strings, similar to a guitar, mostly plays chords on the "back beat" for rhythm.
+A bugarija has four strings, the bottom pair are D, the middle string is A and the top two are tuned F# and F#.

-The čelo (cselló) – four strings, similar in size to the bugarija and plays a counterpoint line which is usually improvised.
+Čelo (cselló)

+The čelo (cselló) – It is similar to the bugarija, but it plays in the bass key, there are no chords and the head is similar to the contrabass, but you play it like any other tambura in the family.

+Čelo-Berde

+The čelo-berde or the standing čelo- it has four strings and it is played vertically, but you sit while you play.
+It is used for the bass but it is not a very popular instrument in the tambura family.

+Bas

 The bas or berda (tamburabőgő), also called begeš (bőgős) – four strings.
 It is the largest instrument in the tamburica family, and is similar to contrabass.
 It can only be played standing and is used for playing bass lines.
+It could also be played sitting down by using a bar stool or a Double Bass Chair, & the advantage is it allows the instrument to sit flat against the stomach.

 There is a view that the first tambura orchestra was formed in Hungary in the 19th century.
 The instruments' names came from the Hungarian names of the musical instruments of the symphony orchestra ("cselló" meaning cello, "bőgő" meaning contrabass) and from the Hungarian Gipsy bands (bőgős, prím, kontra).
 These orchestras soon spread to what is now Bosnia, Austria, Slovenia, the Czech Republic and Slovakia.